-Low profile attractive Artcic Reindeer skin – same warning as always with these reindeer skins, even if the environmental and ethical arguments sway you way you into wanting a skin of your own, you should be aware that this (unlike many sheepskins) is an overt and obvious animal product.
+Low profile attractive Artcic Reindeer skin – same warning as always with these reindeer skins, even if the environmental and ethical arguments sway you into wanting a skin of your own, you should be aware that this (unlike many sheepskins) is an overt and obvious animal product.
 More than this, the inclusion of the animal’s tail brings this one higher up again on the sensitivity scale.
 We can of course remove the tail prior to shipping at no charge.

 The Sami tribe farm these reindeer within the Arctic Circle (Northern Sweden, Norway and Finland), where they harvest a sustainable portion for meat and fur each year.
 The tribe are nomadic, like the herd itself.
 Selling the meat and fur is essential for their survival.